Characteristic function-based tests for spatial randomness: Testing procedure

-With Cauchy weight, the quantity $\xi(\bm{x}_j - \bm{x}_k)$ in Equation \eqref{eq:test_stat} of the test statistic is simply the exponential of $\rho$ times the $L^1$ distance between $\bm{x}_j$ and $\bm{x}_k$.
-The larger the parameter $\rho$, the more peaked the function $\xi$.
+With a Cauchy weight function, the quantity $\xi(\bm{x}_j - \bm{x}_k)$ in Equation \eqref{eq:test_stat} of the test statistic is simply the exponential of the $L^1$ distance between $\bm{x}_j$ and $\bm{x}_k$ \begin{modnew} divided by $r$ \end{modnew}.
+The \begin{modnew} smaller the parameter $r$ \end{modnew}, the more peaked the function $\xi$.
 As a result, the test statistic will become more sensitive to (by having more variation in) smaller distances of spatial interaction while losing strength at larger distances.
-Therefore, we call $\rho$ the \textbf{resolution} parameter of the CF test.

-Because the pairwise distances are multiplied by $\rho$, the choice of this parameter should be inversely proportional to the distance of spatial interaction that a researcher is interested in.
-For example, heterogeneity, a large-scale phenomenon, is better detected by smaller values of $\rho$, while local features like aggregation and regularity are more likely to show up at higher resolution.
-In addition, $\rho$ should not be too much larger than $n^{1/D}$, since intuitively the distances between neighboring points are around $n^{-1/D}$ under the null distribution.
-In practice, when the dimension $D=2$, we recommend considering the $\rho$ values in the interval $[1, 2\pi n^{1/2}]$.
+Therefore, \begin{modnew} the parameter $r$ roughly represents the distance of spatial interaction, as we have already seen in the Bessel-weighted CF test \end{modnew}. \begin{modnew} We can thus predict that heterogeneity, a large-scale phenomenon, is better detected by larger values of $r$, while local features like aggregation and regularity are more likely to show up at smaller $r$. \end{modnew}

-If there are no preferable values for $\rho$, a graph plotting the test statistic against $\rho$ for $\rho \in [1, 2\pi n^{1/2}]$ is a useful visual substitute for the test statistic.
-We will demonstrate its usage in the application section.
+\begin{modnew} The distances between neighboring points should scale with $n^{-1/D}$ under the null distribution.
+Because of this and some empirical testing for $D = 2, 3$, we recommend choosing $r \in [n^{-1/D}/(4\pi), 1]$ for the CF test in the study region $[0, 1]^D$.
+If there are no preferable values for $r$, a graph plotting the test statistic against $r$ for $r\in [n^{-1/D}/(4\pi), 1]$ \end{modnew} is a useful visual substitute for the test statistic\begin{modnew} , similar to the envelope graph of Ripley's $K$-function \end{modnew}.
+We will demonstrate its usage in Section \ref{chap:application}.

-Alternatively, we can use an omnibus test that combines the test statistics corresponding to several $\rho$ values.
+Alternatively, we can use an omnibus test that combines the test statistics corresponding to several \begin{modnew} $r$ \end{modnew} values.
 Simply using the Bonferroni correction will suffice: given the $p$-values $p_1$, $p_2$, $\ldots$, $p_m$ from multiple CF tests, the Bonferroni-corrected overall $p$-value is

 The validity of the omnibus CF test is guaranteed no matter the dependence structure between the $p$-values.
-Nonetheless, the values of $\rho$ should be sparsely spaced so that there is less correlation and hence more power.
-One possibility is to choose $\rho$ to be $1$, $(2\pi n^{1/2})^{1/2}$ and $2\pi n^{1/2}$, which will be shown to have good performance in the simulation and application.
+Nonetheless, the values of \begin{modnew} $r$ \end{modnew} should be sparsely spaced so that there is less correlation and hence more power.
+One possibility is to choose \begin{modnew} $r$ to be the three values $(4\pi n^{1/D})^{-1}$, $(4\pi n^{1/D})^{-1/2}$, 1 for $D = 2, 3$ \end{modnew}, which will be shown to have good performance in the simulation\begin{modnew} s \end{modnew} and application.